codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Floats-7e47.md

 Let's continue on our example of having a "photo" with some text around.
 In the bottom left hand preview, you can see the result as we want it !

 What's the difference ?

-This time the element is a block-level element but we have added him the property: `float:left;` and thus it will "float" on the top left of its container.
+This time the element is a block-level element but we have added the property: `float:left;` and thus it will "float" on the left side of its container.
 Text is pushed to the right of it because it is still a block element and is thus pushing things around it.
 In this case we have added a margin of 10px on the right and bottom of the box so it looks nice !
 Problem solved.

 ### The possible values for the float property are :